Fokus445/imdb-sentiment-analysis/readme.md

 # User Review Sentiment Analysis with Keras

 ## Data Preprocessing
- First, I ensured that I downloaded the IMDb review dataset.
+ First, I downloaded the IMDb review dataset.
 The dataset contains 50,000 files divided into training and testing sets, each set containing positive and negative reviews.

 ### Creating validation dataset
  I split the training data further to create a validation set.
 I allocated 20% of the training data to the validation set.
 The directory structure looks like this: